ahsanfarooq3423/personal-website-notes/thinking-in-layers-separation-of-concerns.md

 tags: ["frontend", "architecture", "separation-of-concerns", "systems-thinking"]
 ---
 # Thinking in Layers: Separation of Concerns in Frontend Systems
-A way of thinking about systems that grow without collapsing under their own weight.

 > *A way of thinking about systems that grow without collapsing under their own weight.*